rgb-archive/spec/04-RGB.md

-# RGB: Digital assets on LNP/BP stack with Quicksilver framework
+# RGB: Digital assets on LNP/BP stack with OpenSeals framework

-The protocol allows initial and secondary issuance, upgrades, transfers of digital assets (securities, collectionables etc) on top of LNP/BP technology stack and [Quicksilver framework](01-Quicksilver.md).
-With RGB protocol the assets can be issued, re-issued, updated, transferred using different types of Quicksilver proofs, as defined with [RGB schema definition](#rgb-schema).
+The protocol allows initial and secondary issuance, upgrades, transfers of digital assets (securities, collectionables etc) on top of LNP/BP technology stack and [OpenSeals framework](01-OpenSeals.md).
+With RGB protocol the assets can be issued, re-issued, updated, transferred using different types of OpenSeals proofs, as defined with [RGB schema definition](#rgb-schema).